LuckyJack020/sly2-ap-tracker/README.md

-# Template Pack for PopTracker

-This a template tracker package for PopTracker.

-Includes examples for AP and SNES memory autotracking and beginner-friendly explanations in the pack.
+# Sly 2: Band of Thieves Tracker

+Poptracker pack for Sly 2: Band of Thieves for autotracking with Archipelago.

 ## Installation